docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 - Users can continue using containers as usual, including bind-mounting host directories, volumes, networking configurations, etc.
 - Privileged containers work, but they are only privileged within the container's Linux User Namespace, not in the Docker Desktop VM.
 - Containers can no longer share namespaces with the Docker Desktop VM.
 For example, `--network=host`, `--pid=host`.
-- Containers can no longer modify configuration files in the Docker Desktop VM.
+- Containers can no longer modify configuration files in the Docker Desktop VM
+- Console access to the Desktop VM is forbidden for all users
 - Containers become harder to breach.
 For example, sensitive system calls are vetted and portions of `/proc` and `/sys` are emulated.

 For more information on how Enhanced Container Isolation work, see [How does it work?](how-eci-works.md).